UrbanCCD-UChicago/plenario-docs/source/includes/_sensor_network_metadata.md

 Note that the metadata from these endpoints doesn't necessarily represent the current configuration of each sensor network.
-For example, if a node is up for a year and then removed, that node will still be visible in the `/nodes` endpoint so that you can find it and query the data collected while it was up.
+For example, if a node is up for a year and then removed, that node will still be visible in the `/nodes` endpoint.
+That way, you can still find it and query the data collected while it was up.
 Similarly, if a sensor is removed from a node, that sensor will still be visible in that node's `sensors` property.